 We receive approximately 5-6 applications for each available slot. - What is the time commitment required of a BIDS trainee?

-Most trainees should expect to conduct research in a full-time capacity, though there are occasions where we have allowed part-time work upon faculty or trainee request.
-This is a 11-week program, typically beginning in mid-May and ending in early August.
-The first two weeks are focused on orientation and preparatory training. - How does the mentor-trainee “matching” process work?
+Trainees should expect to work in a full-time capacity throughout the duration of the program, which is 40 hours a week.
+Unfortunately, we cannot accept part-time trainees at this time.
+This is an 11-week program, typically beginning in late May and ending in early August.
+The first week is virtual and is focused on orientation & preparatory training. - How does the mentor-trainee “matching” process work?

 Each January, we survey faculty on their needs for summer trainees and ask them to share any desired skillsets or backgrounds they are looking for in a trainee(s), as this can change from year to year.
 We take this information, along with the list of preferred faculty gathered from each application, into consideration during the admissions process.
 We will issue final admission decisions and, if admitted, faculty mentor assignments by early April. - What projects might I work on?